arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/mkr-wan-library-examples/mkr-wan-library-examples.md

 ### MKR WAN First Configuration

-This example for a MKR WAN 1300 allows you to setup your board to use the LoRa network.
+This example for a MKR WAN 1300 allows you to setup your board to use the LoRa® network.

 ```arduino
 /*